akshiv/phys408FourierOptics/LabNoteBook.md

 $5 \pm 0.5~mm$**

 It should be noted that the phase grating that we were using had visible problems as these images show the image is skewed.
 There should be completely vertical lines in the phase grating image on the screen but instead they were curved.
 We asked the TA's about this and the consensus was that the phase grating must be either damaged or dirty.
 Because of this, we could not get great data and decided to not make this the primary focus of this lab.
+Bottom-right fringes sepration (between successive bright nodes):
+5mm

-Top-middle-right fringes separation (between successive bright nodes):
+Top-middle-right fringes sepaeration (between successive bright nodes):
 3.5-4mm

 1. Explain how the grating causes a spatially dependent phase in the original light wave.